tfpauly/privacy-proxy/draft-private-access-tokens.md

 the client.
 The origin does not need to know the client's identity, but needs to know the geo-location, with some level of accuracy, for providing service.

-A specific example of this use case is access to streaming content, where an origin restricts the available content it can serve based on the client's geographical region.
+A specific example of this use case is "geo-fencing", where an origin restricts the available content it can serve based on the client's geographical region.

 Origins almost exclusively use client IP addresses for this purpose.